anelendata/handoff/docs/01_run_local.md

 submit them in the code repository because sensitive information may be inserted.

-For an obvious reason, you should not commit .secrets directory to a code repository.
+With a same reason, you should not commit .secrets directory to a code repository.
 The content of secrets.yml will be uploaded to a secure remote storage when the task run in the cloud platform such as AWS Fargate.
 More about this later.

-We recommand adding "workspace" and ".secrets"to .gitigonore file.
+We recommand adding "workspace" and ".secrets"to .gitigonore file to avoid accidentally checking them in.